jorge-sepulveda/blog/content/posts/2026/04/print-intro.md

 ## The result..inconclusive.

 I had pushed this into the sides of the dishwasher and it solved the side-to-side swaying...until I loaded it and pulled it, tabs too.
-The beauty of having the printer is that I can try new designs and iterate until I get it right!
+I think what I really need is a bracket...more to follow.